dwoodwoo/tutormike/source/tutoring-services/index.md

 I work with individuals to help them master these subjects at all levels.
 When I was in high school, I mastered the technique of learning content material cold, through a vital balancing of a deeper understanding of the logic connecting many disparate topics against the practice of knowing the formulas and approaches to apply in any given test problem situation.

 ### **Advanced Placement (AP) Subjects**:
-This tutoring is a cross between academic tutoring and test preparation, for high school students and nontraditional learners who are taking AP classes and/or preparing to take the AP Exams to earn college credit for this work.

 I cover the following AP subjects, many of which I completed myself in high school and received top scores on the AP Exams, granting me an offer of sophomore standing upon my entry into college at Harvard.

 ### AP Science Subjects